 Wrong HDMI Port

 Connecting your FireStick to the wrong HDMI port can also cause the volume and other remote buttons to malfunction.
 Ensure you connect your FireStick to the correct HDMI-CEC port.
-This port allows your FireStick remote to reconfigure the TV’s functions so you can control them with your remote.
+This port enables your FireStick remote to reconfigure the TV’s functions, allowing you to control them with your remote.

 Typically, the HDMI-CEC port is clearly labeled on the back of the TV.
-If not, you can check your TV’s operating manual to find it.
+If not, you can refer to your TV’s operating manual to locate it.
 If you had connected your FireStick to the wrong port, switch to the correct one, then try pressing the volume buttons to see if they are working.

 Check if There’s a Pairing Problem